lucasscharenbroch/personal-site/content/blog/why-haskell-is-a-great-language.md

 - Define Types (ADTs)
 - Express values of those types
-- Deconstruct values of those types (do a case-analysis on an ADT and retrive any inner values it has)
+- Deconstruct values of those types (do a case-analysis on an ADT and retrieve any inner values it has)
 - Define Typeclasses
 - Declare Typeclass Instances
 - Define Functions